-In some cases, dogs may not have been given adequate training, or perhaps something happened where their house training stopped and they did not fully master the skill.
-Rest assured you can work with your dog to make sure they learn to go outside in a spot that is appropriate.
-We even make use of this great program that aids in the housebreaking of dogs.
+In some cases, dogs may not have been given adequate training, or perhaps something happened where their house training stopped, and they did not fully master the skill.
+Rest assured, you can work with your dog to ensure they learn to go outside in an appropriate spot.
+We even use this great program that aids in the housebreaking of dogs.

 All the same basic rules apply to your dog that we discussed earlier.
-You will be patient and consistent, and offer lots of praise for your pet when she eliminates in the spot that is appropriate.
+You will be patient and consistent and offer lots of praise for your pet when she eliminates in the appropriate spot.

-Remember, dogs like to do their business in places away from their eating, sleeping and playtime spots.
-Therefore, work with your dog being consistent about taking her outside and rewarding her for going when and where you want her to.
+Remember, dogs like to do business in places away from their eating, sleeping, and playtime spots.
+Therefore, please work with your dog by consistently taking her outside and rewarding her for going when and where you want her to.
 Treats and plenty of praise/pats are great ways to do this.

 Then offer praise and a small treat.
-With consistency, you will find that your dog will tell you when she is ready to go.
+Consistent, you will find that your dog will tell you when she is ready to go.
 Many dogs, for instance, paw at the door.

 Could Crate Training Help?
 (See crates on Amazon)

 Dogs like smaller spaces as it helps them feel secure.
-However, you should keep crate time to a minimum and never use it as a punishment.
-It is, however, a great way of helping dogs be on their best behavior, as they like to keep places where they rest, eat and sleep-with-her-eyes-open-here-is-the-answer/” title=”sleep”>sleeps-on-his-back-what-is-the-reason/” title=”sleep”>sleep clean.
+However, it would help if you kept crate time to a minimum and never used it as a punishment.
+It is, however, a great way of assisting dogs to be on their best behavior, as they like to keep places where they rest, eat and sleep clean.

-This will help your dog learn to “hold it” during times when they cannot go.
-Be sure you avoid putting newspapers or blankets inside the crate as your dog may be tempted to eliminate these items.
+This will help your dog to “hold it” when it cannot go.
+Ensure you avoid putting newspapers or blankets inside the crate, as your dog may be tempted to eliminate these items.

 The crate should only be a place of comfort and security, and you should never force your dog inside.
-The crate should always be placed in a spot where the dog can see and interact with everybody in the household, such as the living room, kitchen or den so she can interact with the rest of her “wolf-pack”.
-Always be sure you remove her collar so there are no choking hazards, and place a toy or two in there for added relaxation.
+The crate should always be placed in a spot where the dog can see and interact with everybody in the household, such as in the living room, kitchen, or other rooms, so that she can interact with the rest of her “wolf-pack.”
+Always be sure you remove her collar, so there are no choking hazards, and place a toy or two in there for added relaxation.